ayushmina/backend_services/doc/twitter.md

  Using express as an example here, though you can use any other framework, the concept is the same.

  We need 4 useful modules from npm:
-- oauth for generating the request and access tokens for the OAuth flow, and for authenticating to any OAuth enable HTTP API (like Twitter)
+- "oauth" for generating the request and access tokens for the OAuth flow, and for authenticating to any OAuth enable HTTP API (like Twitter)
 - express as the web server
-- express-session , cookie-parser for handling the user sessions and cookies
+- "express-session" , "cookie-parse"r for handling the user sessions and cookies

 # The HTTP server and endpoints